cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 Since we're learning on just a fraction of all possible formulas, the model can't just learn the results by heart.
 Instead, in order to generalize to all other equations, it really needs to "understand" what addition "means".
-This would include, among others:
+This could include, among others:
 * An equation consists of numbers and operations
 * Two numbers are added up digit-by-digit
 * If two digits add up to a value higher than 9, they carry over to the next